B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 Make them as long as possible, and use a password manager.

 You should also take advantage of Whois (now [RDAP](https://openrdap.org/)) privacy and [RPKI services](https://www.arin.net/resources/manage/rpki/).
-With enough of a reason these can be self hosted.
+With enough justification, these can be self-hosted but this is not a common approach.

 ### Layer 0: Privilege